Frequently Asked Questions

 - Appropriate thesis/senior project paperwork during your final semester

-If you would like help checking your Honors hours or paperwork, please come to the Honors Program Office in room 118 in Neihardt.
+If you would like help checking your Honors hours or form submissions, please email the Honors Program office

 I am graduating early/late; what do I do?

-If you are graduating EARLY and would like to graduate from the Honors Program, you must fulfill all graduation requirements (24 Honors hours, a 3.5 cumulative GPA or above, and an Honors thesis/senior project) by the time you graduate.
-The thesis/senior project and all final semester paperwork related to it are due the semester you wish to graduate.
-Other paperwork, such as the Statement of Academic Interest and Thesis/Senior Project Prospectus, can be turned in according to the original timeline.
+If you are graduating EARLY and would like to graduate from the Honors Program, you must fulfill all graduation requirements (Required number of Honors hours, a 3.5 cumulative GPA or above, and an Honors thesis/senior project) by the time you graduate.
+The thesis/senior project and all final semester paperwork related to it are due mid-way through the semester you wish to graduate.
+The Thesis/Senior Project Proposal should be turned in one year prior to the semester you intend to graduate.

-If you are graduating LATE and would like to graduate from the Honors program, you must fulfill all graduation requirements (24 Honors hours, a 3.5 cumulative GPA or above, and an Honors thesis/senior project) by the time you graduate.
+If you are graduating LATE and would like to graduate from the Honors program, you must fulfill all graduation requirements (Required number of Honors hours, a 3.5 cumulative GPA or above, and an Honors thesis/senior project) by the time you graduate.
 The thesis/senior project and all final semester paperwork related to it are due the semester you wish to graduate.
-Other paperwork, such as the Statement of Academic Interest and Thesis/Senior Project Prospectus, should be turned in according to the original timeline.
-If you are interested in an extension to turn in your Thesis/Senior Project prospectus late, you must meet with an Honors Program faculty member for special permission.
-Please stop by the Honors Program Office, 118 Neihardt or e-mail the office at firstname.lastname@example.org
+The Thesis/Senior Project Proposal should be turned in one year prior to the semester you intend to graduate.
+If you are interested in an extension to turn in your Thesis/Senior Project proposal late, you must meet with an Honors Program faculty member for special permission.
+Please stop by the Honors Program Office, 213 Knoll Residential Center, or e-mail the office at firstname.lastname@example.org

-If I lose my textbook scholarship, am I removed from the Honors Program?
+If I am receiving an Honors Scholarship and fail to meet renewal requirements, am I removed from the Honors Program?
 Can the scholarship be reinstated if I return to good standing in the Honors Program?

-If you lose your textbook scholarship you are absolutely still welcome in the Honors program.
-While loss of the textbook scholarship is regrettable, students who lose the scholarship are still considered members of the Honors Program and may still graduate with Honors, provided they meet all requirements.
+If you lose an Honors scholarship you are absolutely still welcome in the Honors Program.
+While loss of your Honors Scholarship is regrettable, students who lose the scholarship are still considered members of the Honors Program and may still graduate with Honors, provided they meet all requirements.
 We encourage you to work to return to good standing within the program.

-Unfortunately, once the textbook scholarship is lost, it cannot be reinstated.
+Unfortunately, once an Honors Scholarship is lost, it cannot be reinstated.

-I received notice that I will lose my textbook scholarship, but I believe this is an error; what should I do?
+I received notice that I will lose my Honors scholarship, but I believe this is an error; what should I do?

 What happens if I fail to meet the minimum number of Honors hours or my GPA drops below 3.5 in a given year?

-You may lose your textbook scholarship.
-However, so long as you complete 24 Honors hours with a grade of B or better and have an overall 3.5 cumulative GPA by the time you graduate, you may still graduate from the Honors Program.
+You will lose your status as being in good standing with the Honors Program, and may lose your Honors scholarship, if you are receiving one.
+However, so long as you complete the required number of Honors hours with a grade of B minus or better and have an overall 3.5 cumulative GPA by the time you graduate, you may still graduate from the Honors Program.

-Please remember that the textbook scholarships requires a CUMULATIVE GPA of 3.5.
+Please remember that all Honors scholarships require a CUMULATIVE GPA of 3.5.
 If your semester GPA is below 3.5, but your cumulative GPA is 3.5 or above, your scholarship will not be impacted.

 What is the relationship between my major advisor and Honors advising?